-

 - Utensils: Gaiwan or small clay teapot.

-Zhougui Nong Xiang goes well with various desserts, fruits and nuts.
-It can be drunk neat or with honey or lemongrass.
-This tea is also great for meditation and relaxation.
+Zhougui Nong Xiang pairs beautifully with various desserts, fruits, and nuts.
+It can be enjoyed neat or with honey or lemongrass.
+This tea is also excellent for meditation and relaxation.

-Zhougui Nong Xiang is not just a drink, it is a real treasure of Chinese tea culture .
-Its rich taste and aroma will not leave any tea connoisseur indifferent.
+Zhougui Nong Xiang is more than just a drink; it's a true treasure of Chinese tea culture .
+Its rich flavor and aroma will captivate any tea connoisseur.

-From the first cup, the tension goes away, a light and joyful state appears with a long sweetish-spicy aftertaste.
+From the first cup, the tension disappears, a light and joyful state appears with a long, sweet and spicy aftertaste.

-According to Chinese medicine, it has been established that Zhou Gui is useful for the lungs and circulatory system.
-It has a complex effect on the body, increases efficiency and increases human energy.
-With regular use, mood noticeably improves, stress is relieved, blood pressure is normalized and all protective functions of the body are strengthened.
+According to Chinese medicine, Zhou Gui is beneficial for the lungs and circulatory system.
+It has a comprehensive effect on the body, enhancing performance and increasing energy.
+Regular use significantly improves mood, relieves stress, normalizes blood pressure, and strengthens all of the body's defenses.

 Name in Chinese